truth table: Nullary and Unary Operations

 RED: make it fail

-I change the text in test_truth_table.py
+I change the class and method in test_truth_table.py

 1import unittest